Alfedi/BOOM/README.md

 sudo apt-get install postgresql postgresql-contrib
 ```

-Now that postgresql is installed start it with `systemctl start postgresql.service`, then download dependencies with `mix deps.get`, create the database with `mix ecto.create` and run the phoenix server with `mix phx.server`.
+Now that postgresql is installed start it with `systemctl start postgresql.service`.

+You will also need to install GNU Make.

+The first time you need to run `make install` to get everything updated.
+In order to start the server you need to run the `make start` command.

 ## Endpoints